|Tom in front of the tall Christmas tree at the Pearl Resort in Pacific Harbour, Fiji on the evening of his 63rd birthday.|

 OK, folks, that’s the story of the birthday celebration.
-Tom expresses a heartfelt thanks to all of the well wishes through email, comments and Facebook.
+Tom expresses a heartfelt thanks to all of the good wishes through email, comments, and Facebook.
 He had a great time reading and responding, appreciating every birthday greeting.

 Today, Christmas Eve on this side of the world, we’re staying put in the pouring rain, sending Christmas greetings to family and friends.
 I’ll cook a lovely dinner, nothing special, just a nourishing good meal…minus bread, potatoes and dessert.

 For those on this side of the International Dateline, Merry Christmas!
 For those celebrating Christmas Eve tomorrow, Merry Christmas!

 Photo from one year ago today, December 24, 2014:

 |The photo was taken from our lanai in Pahoa on Christmas Eve day.
 With 12 of our family members having arrived on the Big Island, everyone busily scrambled to unpack, prepare for Christmas and partake in exciting Big Island adventures.
 Tom and I stayed home busily spending the day preparing home made pizza for Christmas Eve dinner and food to pack for the Christmas Day picnic at a beach park in Hilo.
 For more details, please click here.|